 Get the most out of the conversation

 Sometimes, a mentor’s answers are only as good as the questions.
 Since you researched their background, use that information to ask follow-ups.
-If you know your mentor innovated and expanded during the 2008 recession, ask how they identified opportunity and what they did to fund growth.
+If you know your mentor innovated and expanded during times of recession, and that’s an area of interest for you, ask how they identified opportunities and what they did to fund growth.
 Specific questions can help you get the best responses.

-If you want to continue asking this person for advice beyond your initial conversation, start by following through on whatever they shared.
-If you don’t follow their advice, reach out with an update so they understand your reasons.
+If you want to continue asking this person for advice beyond your initial conversation, start by thanking them for their help and, later, providing them with an update on how you applied the advice.
+If you don’t follow their advice, explain why in your update so they understand your reasons.

-What you do is ultimately your decision but following up shows you valued their insight.
+What you do is ultimately your decision but following up shows that you valued their insight.

-Developing relationships can feel challenging during a crisis but finding someone you trust for advice is worth the effort.
+Developing relationships can feel challenging at first, but finding someone you trust for advice is worth the effort.
 Having a guide to help you make decisions can go beyond insights and help provide peace of mind during a difficult time.